US Careers Hub: Python Basics for Data Science: The Trendiest Beginner’s Guide to Data-Driven Success

 • Image recognition

-Python offers powerful machine learning libraries such as Scikit-learn, TensorFlow, and PyTorch, making it the preferred language for AI and predictive analytics.
+Python has some high-quality machine learning libraries like Scikit-learn, TensorFlow and PyTorch, which makes it the best language for AI and predictive analytics.

 • Data Analyst